sosy-lab/benchexec/doc/INSTALL.md

 This can invalidate the measurements.
 BenchExec will try to prevent such interference automatically, but for this it needs write access to `/run/cgred.socket`.
-Alternatively, start BenchExec with `cgexec --sticky` to tell `cgrulesengd` that it should not interfere with BenchExec and its child processes.

 If your machine has swap, cgroups should be configured to also track swap memory.
 If the file `memory.memsw.usage_in_bytes` does not exist in the directory